Deal or No Deal (Australian game show): History

+In October 2023, it was announced Network 10 would be reviving the series in 2024, with new host Grant Denyer.
+The revived version of the game show airs at 6:00 pm weeknights after the 5 pm edition of 10 News First and as the lead in program to The Project and the revival premiered on 29 January 2024, but it was originally intended to premiere on 5 February 2024.
+On 9 July 2024, it was confirmed that 10 would broadcast six hour-long primetime celebrity specials of the game show, in addition to the regular 6:00 pm episodes.
+These specials will show on Monday nights beginning on 22 July 2024, featuring celebrities including: comedian Tom Gleeson, MasterChef Australia judges Andy Allen and Sofia Levin, Gogglebox Australia stars, Collingwood Football Club premiership captain Darcy Moore, Matildas champ Kyah Simon and the winner of the tenth season of I'm A Celebrity…Get Me Out of Here!, Skye Wheatley.
+The celebrities will receive a chance to win a $250,000 prize for their charity that will be chosen and the specials will have 26 briefcases, and the board is set to the 2006-2013 format with a Green $35,000 case replacing the Car case and the top case of $250,000 being featured.
+In 2025, the "Celebrity Jackpot" format was rested, and episodes featuring celebrities playing for charity were included in the regular 30 minute episodes.

 Winners

-There have been four winners of the top prize of $200,000.
-The original top prize of $2 million was never won, but as previously mentioned, Nathan Cochrane won $515,000 after taking a deal in that version.
+In total, 6 contestants have managed to win the top prize.
+There have been four winners of the $200,000 top prize in Channel 7's daily iteration of the program, and as of June 2025, two have won the top prize of $100,000 on the Channel 10 iteration.
+The top prize for the Prime Time version of $2 million was never won, but as previously mentioned, Nathan Cochrane won $515,000 after taking a deal in that version.
+On Channel 7's edition, confetti was released when top prize was won whereas the Channel 10's edition, no confetti was released.

 Double Shot

 Double Shot was a series of specials where a second $200,000 amount was placed in the briefcases, in place of the 50-cent amount.
 These specials are reportedly an answer to the premiere of Millionaire Hot Seat - airing in the same timeslot.
 Should a podium player guess that there is $200,000 in their case, they must decide whether it is the regular $200,000 one or the Double Shot version to prevent them having an extra chance of winning the bonus money.
 In the 10 Double Shot episodes that aired the total prize money won by contestants was $235,100.